-- Guarantees that flushedLSN ≥ lastLSN.

-- Note that log flushes are sequential, synchronous writes to disk.

-- Many log records per log page.
+- Guarantees that flushedLSN \geq lastLSN. - Note that log flushes are sequential, synchronous writes to disk. - Many log records per log page. - When commit is written to disk, the transaction is considered successful.

-Commit() returns.
+Commit() returns & cleanup of Xact Table and Dirty Page Table.
 Write end record to log.